kevvlvl/ApiTestCucumber/README.md

 Technologies used:
 * RestAssured for API Testing
 * Cucumber for BDD feature file implementation
-* ... for test report
+* Cucumber JSON and HTML local report result
+*

 ## How to run